Ford guns for China's app addicts, seeks WeChat tie-up

-BEIJING (Reuters) - Ford Motor Co (F.N) wants Tencent Holdings Ltd (0700.HK) to tailor its popular chatting app for the firm’s cars in China, as automakers in the world’s largest market vie for drivers that care about high-tech features as much as engine size.
+BEIJING, Feb 17 (Reuters) - Ford Motor Co wants Tencent Holdings Ltd to tailor its popular chatting app for the firm’s cars in China, as automakers in the world’s largest market vie for drivers that care about high-tech features as much as engine size.

 “There’s a demand from our customers,” David Huang, a senior engineer who heads Ford’s Asia Pacific connected services unit, told Reuters.
 “People want to stay connected, stay informed and stay entertained all the time, even when they’re driving.”